mhborthwick/awa-monitoring/README.md

 ## Overview

-This service provides monitoring of platforms that the As We Are online store (coming soon!) depends on, helping us to detect any outages and issues in real-time.
+This service provides monitoring of platforms that the As We Are online store (coming soon!) depends on, helping to detect any outages and issues in real-time.

 ## Requirements